JIhaozheng/SUSTech_ESS_Course_Materials/ESS210 Fundamentals of Space Science and Technology/README.md

 No time to think, just *type and pray* 🤖✍️🙏

 ChatGPT could’ve saved me… but guess what? **My Plus expired the day before** 😭💔
-I *knew* GPT’s answer was wrong ❌🤖, but I couldn’t find the slides 📂📉
+I *knew* GPT’s answer was wrong ❌🤖, but I couldn’t find the right slides 📂📉
 So I just wrote *something*… anything… and hoped for mercy 🫠🛐

 By the end, I was finishing questions in like 10 minutes each ⌛💨